skaji/mi6/README.md

   * Run tests by `mi6 test`

-  * Release your distribution tarball to CPAN
+  * Release your distribution to CPAN ecosystem or Zef ecosystem

 FAQ
 ===